zzxiang/proEigenGWAS/README.md

 The equivalent command to issue for running the same code from the examples directory is:

 ```
-../build/propca -g example -k 5 -l 2 -m 20 -a -cl 0.001 -o example_ -aem 1 -vn -nfm
+../build/propca -g example -k 5 -l 2 -m 20 -a -cl 0.001 -o example_ -aem 1 -vn -nfm -scan
 ```

-ProPCA wil generate three files containing the eigenvectors/principal components, projections, and eigenvalues.
+proEigenGWAS wil generate three files containing the eigenvectors/principal components, projections, and eigenvalues.

 ### Genotype File

-There are two ways to provide input:

-#### First:

-The genotype file is modified EigenStrat format.

-The first line of the genotype file contains two space separated integers denoting the number of SNPs and the number of Individuals respectively.

-Each line after represent each row of the genotype matrix where each row corresponds to a SNP and each entry is either 0,1 or 2 representing the number of allele in the corresponding individual at that SNP.
-If the entry is missing it is represented as 9.

-Look at the example.geno file in the examples directory to get a better understanding.

-#### Second:

-The inout can be in the plink binary format, as descibed at [Plink BED](https://www.cog-genomics.org/plink/1.9/input#bed)
+The input can be in the plink binary format, as descibed at [Plink BED](https://www.cog-genomics.org/plink/1.9/input#bed)

 Make sure to set the text_version to false in the parameter file, or don't use the -txt command line flag, when running.